wix/react-native-calendars/README.md

 ## Try it out

-You can also run example module by performing these steps:
+You can run example module by performing these steps:

 ```
 $ git clone git@github.com:wix-private/wix-react-native-calendar.git